MarkDisaster/mm-tmdb/README.md

 ## Features

 **Fully Responsive Design:**

 -  Optimized for mobile, tablet, and desktop devices.

 **User Authentication:**

 -  Secure login/logout with access to a protected user profile and movie rating capabilities.

 **Dark/Light Theme Toggle:**

 -  User preference for light or dark mode.

 **Debounced Search:**

 -  Efficient search functionality to minimize server load and enhance user experience.

 **Favorites Management:**

 -  Logged-in users can add movies to their favorites list.

 **Movie Comparison:**

 -  Users can compare statistics of different movies using interactive charts.

 ---

 ## Techniques and Best Practices

 #### 1. TypeScript Type Checking

 -  Prevent errors and improve code readability and maintainability with TypeScript.

 #### 2. Modular and Reusable Components

 -  Create small, reusable components for better organization and maintainability.

 #### 3. State Management with Redux Toolkit

 -  Divide the state into logical slices and manage it efficiently using `createSlice`.

 #### 4. Asynchronous API Operations and Data Caching with React Query

 #### 5. Custom Hooks

 -  Enhance component logic reusability and code structure with custom hooks.

 #### 6. Helper Functions

 -  Modularize and reuse code through small utility functions.

 #### 7. Additional Performance Optimizations

 -  Implement techniques like debounce to improve UI responsiveness and overall performance.

+#### 8. CI/CD Pipeline

+-  **Automation and Code Quality**

+-  This project utilizes a complete CI/CD pipeline to automate deployment and perform static code testing.
+The pipeline is managed using GitHub Actions and includes the following steps:

+1. **Automated Testing and Code Quality:**
+   - **Linting:** The code is checked using a linter to ensure that we adhere to conventional code styles and standards.
+Linting helps identify potential issues and inconsistencies in the code.
+   - **Formatting:** The code is automatically formatted using Prettier.
+This step ensures that the entire codebase is in a consistent and readable format.

+2. **Automated Deployment:**
+   - **Build:** Before deployment, the project is automatically built.
+This step includes code compilation and preparation of the application for deployment.
+   - **Deployment to Firebase Hosting:** After a successful build, the application is deployed to Firebase Hosting.
+This step automates the deployment process, ensuring quick and seamless updates to the production version of the application.

 ---

 ### Stack:

 -  React
 -  TypeScript
 -  Redux Tookit